Meeting new people and making friends

 You could help with things like:

-You can also ask your local volunteer centre about opportunities near you.
+You can ask your local volunteer centre about opportunities near you.

 Many larger cultural venues or leisure organisations offer accessible events for disabled people, such as BSL (British Sign Language) signed tours of a museum.
 These events can be a good way to meet other people who have a shared interest.